wmcbrine/tivoremote/README.rst

     list of codes has not been updated to include 1080p modes.
 Use with caution.

-Mcr
+Misc
-    A menu of macros (multi-code sequences).
+    A menu of macros (multi-code sequences) and other functions.
 "Clock" sends Select-Play-Select-9-Select, to toggle the on-screen clock.
     "SPS30" sends Select-Play-Select-3-0-Select, to change the behavior of the Advance button between the default mode and 30-second skip.
     These should be used during playback of a recording, not LiveTV.
+    "Find remote" and "Netflix" are also here.

 Adv
     Advance, also known as "the button with an arrow pointing to a